QuantStats/StockMarketScrape/README.md

 3. After all the stock listings are retrieved, the script navigates to the individual link of each stock.
 The script then scrapes and stores financial data from each stock listing.
 Repeat this process until every stock is scraped on the stock listings.

-4. Save the stored financial data.
+4. Save the stored financial data for each stock.
+For a sample of the stored financial data, see the file `klse_prices.csv`.

 For each stock, the following financial data are stored: